 The window treatment manufacturers have also been busy creating shades that make operation less of a hassle.
 Rotterdam-based Hunter Douglas offers a solar energy sensor that raises and lowers blinds based on the amount of sun detected.

 There are other glass tech companies that reduce the need for blinds altogether.
 Sage Electrochromics Inc. makes clear window panes that morph to a grayish-blue tint when the homeowner flips a switch that sends a low-voltage current across the window.
 This tint reduces both the glare as well as the heat, but not visibility.

 When it comes to glass breakage concerns, check with your local building codes because tempered safety glass must be installed in those areas of a house plan where breakage might be of concern – like windows near a stairway, and glass doors close to the floor.

-One term that you may have never heard is “Black Sashes,” which refer to the frame parts of the glass window holding each pane of glass in place.
-Some homeowners are painting their sashes black is a classic way to create for a dramatic effect in a window design.
+One term that you may have never heard of is “Black Sashes,” which refers to the frame parts of the glass window holding each pane of glass in place.
+Some homeowners are painting their sashes black is a classic way to create a dramatic effect in a window design.
 This look tends to be more common in countryside estates.

 Finally, with more recent design trends incorporating expansive open floor plans, this also means the desire to incorporate more natural light into living spaces, so the house plans will require large windows.
 But when building a new modern or contemporary home, keep in mind that a large expansive picture window is as much about the view in as it is the view out, so remember you must be careful about your presentation to the outside world who can easily look in.
 Privacy and security will be of concern when your house walls are made of glass.